If only all photograph sizes were proportional!

 something strange, like 3x6!
 No one can print those sizes; the paper doesn't exist.

 That doesn't mean we're out of luck.

-It means we have to choose between two options: Padding or Cropping.
+It means we have to choose between four options:

 Sometimes, this is simple, like cutting away unnecessary sky (if we need to get rid of some vertical space) or